Tax Sale Information

 As per provincial legislation, a municipality may recover unpaid property taxes through the sale of the property.
 By the time a property is eligible for tax sale the property taxes are at least in their fourth year of arrears and often in their fifth year of arrears.

-Recent Tax Sales have been held in February or March.
-There is no guarantee that future tax sales will be held in those same months.
 Please check this website or contact our office for information on the next tax sale.

 An amount equal to all tax arrears owing at any time in respect of land together with all current real property taxes owing, interest, penalties thereon, and all reasonable costs incurred by Clearview after the Treasurer becomes entitled to register a Tax Arrears Certificate under section 371 of the Municipal Act, 2001.